 23. Cuarto Real

 Mmm, I am still confused about this place, there is nothing special about it.
 It has a garden, and, frankly, I have seen much more beautiful gardens in Spain.
 When I was at the Cuarto Real, there was an exhibition of Christian clergy robes, and visitors have access to an empty room in the Mudejar style.
 And that’s it!
-I would say that this place is not worth anyone’s time, but everyone is entitled to check it by themselves 🙂
+I would say that this place is not worth anyone’s time, but everyone is entitled to check it by oneself 🙂

 Price: the admission is free.